anjoletto/dotfiles/README.md

-# Configuration files for things that I use
+# Configuration files for things that I use in Github Codespace

-TUI:
-- zsh
+- Installed:
     - tmux
-- neovim
-- bat

-GUI:
-- alacritty
-- kitty
-- autorandr (postswitch)
-- gtk
-- dunst
-- rofi
-- sxhkd
+- Configuration:
-- x11 (xinitrc, user dirs, xresources)